fullmetaltac/interview_questions/istqb/chapter_01.md

 ---
 ## Exam Set 1
 1) Which of the following is a MAJOR task of test planning?
-    - (A) Scheduling test analysis and design tasks.
+    1. Scheduling test analysis and design tasks.
-    - (B) Initiating corrective actions.
+    2. Initiating corrective actions.
-    - (C) Monitoring progress and test coverage
+    3. Monitoring progress and test coverage
-    - (D) Measuring and analyzing results.
+    4. Measuring and analyzing results.
     <details><summary>Answer:</summary>A</details></br>

 2) As part of which test process do you determine the exit criteria?
-    - (A) Test planning.
+    1. Test planning.
-    - (B) Evaluating exit criteria and reporting.
+    2. Evaluating exit criteria and reporting.
-    - (C) Test closure.
+    3. Test closure.
-    - (D) Test control.
+    4. Test control.
     <details><summary>Answer:</summary>A</details></br>

 3) Which of the following is a MAJOR task of test implementation and execution?